 Welcome to the New Horizons Band Web Site.
 Please take a few moments and read about us and our activities in the community

-The band continues its activities through the remainder of the year with public concerts at the Founder's Day in Sharpsburg, Renfrew Park in Waynesboro, Air and Wings Show and the Remembrance Day in Hagerstown.
+The band continues its activities 2018 with public concerts at the Founder's Day in Sharpsburg, Renfrew Park in Waynesboro, and Air and Wings Show and others.

 We are part of an international organization of New Horizon Bands and made up of seniors from ages 50+ years.
 We practice most Fridays at the YMCA except this summer when we are at the Maranatha Brethren Church.
 Please pick up the instrument you haven't played for a while and consider joining with us.
 We have great fellowship and fun practicing and performing.